After all the upfront presentations are done and cable ad sales

 Kagan, ad revenue was down at MTV, Comedy Central, Spike and CMT as well, so

 there may be more pressure on Lucas than usual.

-or how his actions affect the market.
-"I can't look at what other people say or
+think or how his actions affect the market.
+"I can't look at what other

 While ratings fluctuate, Lucas says Viacom's brands are the

 strongest in television and are in demand among advertisers.
 According to

 Kagan, MTV's ad rates are second only to ESPN among cable networks.

 "We have very healthy CPMs across our brands, and that